skhin/GBridge/README.md

 1. Laying out the visuals - It was easy to do this via powerpoint when I had to present it.
 Executing it was another issue as CSS is not my strong suit.

 2. Ramdomizing the tiles per set and ensuring the previous tile was remembered - Took me a long time to figure this out.
-Took a lot of inspiration from coded chess games and online tutorials to determine how to move on this.
+Took a lot of inspiration from coded chess games and whack-a-moles and online tutorials to determine how to move on this.

 3. I wanted to create a drop down page where if the player wins or they lose their lives, it would hide the game and ask the player to restart.